koukibadr/Searchable-Listview/README.md

   // Indicates how list view is rendered if `true` searchable listview
   // uses `Listview.Builder` otherwise it uses `Listview` final bool lazyLoadingEnabled;

+  /// The text field label text
+  /// used to display a label above the text field
+  /// this text is displayed only when [inputDecoration] is null. final String? labelText;

 `